Get Started

 What language should I use?

 The Python API makes the most sense for beginners, as it is convenient to use.
-The Rust library makes sense for advanced users who want to develop a new feature.
+The Rust library makes sense for advanced users who want to develop new features or need fine-grained control over their data structures.
 Rust will give the highest performance, and the greatest flexibility.
 This comes at the cost of more verbosity.

 The recommended setup is Visual Studio Code with: